11 Essentials for Your Rental Home Binder

 Photo by Shutterstock

-In a bind, especially if you don’t live locally, a willing friend or neighbor can be a lifesaver for your tenant, so give them some alternate contact info and support.
+In a bind, especially if you don’t live locally, a willing friend or neighbor can be a lifesaver for your tenant.
+Provide them with alternate contact information and offer your support.

 - Phone numbers